 3 min read

-The Center for Disease Control estimates that on any given day, 1 in 31 hospital patients has a HAI.
-(1) Although many HAIs are preventable, their high prevalence leads to harmful effects on patient’s physical, mental, and financial health—and cost billions of dollars in added expenses to the healthcare system.
+The Center for Disease Control estimates that 1 in 31 hospital patients has an HAI on any given day.
+(1) Although many HAIs are preventable, their high prevalence leads to harmful effects on patients’ physical, mental, and financial health—and cost billions of dollars in added expenses to the healthcare system.

 Health economists at the CDC estimate that the annual costs of HAIs in the United States are between $28 billion- $45 billion per year.
 (1)